-The library syntax is GEN ellgroup(GEN E, GEN p = NULL).
+The library syntax is GEN ellheegner(GEN E).

-3.5.17 ellheight $(E, x, \{flag = 2\})$: global N"'eron-Tate height of the point z on the elliptic curve E (defined over \mathbb{Q}), given by a standard minimal integral model.
-E must be an ell as output by ellinit. flagselects the algorithm used to compute the Archimedean local height.
-If flag = 0, this computation is done using sigma and theta-functions and a trick due to J. Silverman.
-If flag = 1, use Tate's 4^n algorithm.
+3.5.22 ellheight $(E, x, \{flag = 2\})$ .
+Global Néron-Tate height of the point z on the elliptic curve E (defined over Q), using the normalization in Cremona's Algorithms for modular elliptic curves.
+E must be an ell as output by ellinit; it needs not be given by a minimal model although the computation will be faster if it is. flag selects the algorithm used to compute the Archimedean local height.
+If flag = 0, we use sigma and theta-functions and Silverman's trick (Computing heights on elliptic curves, Math.
+Comp.
+51; note that our height is twice Silverman's height).
+If flag = 1, use Tate's $4^n$ algorithm.
 If flag = 2, use Mestre's AGM algorithm.
-The latter is much faster than the other two, both in theory (converges quadratically) and in practice.
+The latter converges quadratically and is much faster than the other two.